 JP Morgan’s global head of precious metals trading has been charged in the US with running an eight-year “racketeering conspiracy” to manipulate markets.
 The DoJ alleged that the defendants engaged in widespread spoofing, market manipulation and fraud while working on the precious metals desk.

-Bambos Tsiattalou, founding partner at specialist fraud and financial crime law firm, Stokoe Partnership Solicitors, said:
+Bambos Tsiattalou, Founder at specialist fraud and financial crime law firm, Stokoe Partnership Solicitors, said:

 It’s all very well that the Paris-based Financial Action Task Force seeks to cement its attitude as uncompromising and unyielding, however, their claims to monitor developments on Facebook’s planned Libra cryptocurrency is simply virtue signalling at its finest.